Tools

 different cookware materials on shelf

 Carbon steel cookware boasts the naturally non stick properties and great heat retention of cast iron, combined with the cooking speed and heat control of stainless steel.
-We’d recommend reaching for carbon steel when cooking steaks, cornbread, or anything else cooked over high heat—though it’s versatile enough to use for low-heat cooking as well.
+We’d recommend reaching for carbon steel when searing steaks or anything else cooked over high heat—though it’s versatile enough to use for low-heat cooking as well.

 Similarly to cast iron, carbon steel pans need to be seasoned before use (though some, like ours, do come preseasoned).
 As if these pans weren’t already versatile enough, carbon steel is also safe to use on the grill as well as over an open flame.